NCRCounterpointAPI/APIGuide/InstallationAndConfiguration/Licensing.md

 - **Description**: A description of the application being developed.

 Once a developer API Key request is approved, they will get two files:
-- **`<Appname>_license.txt:`** This file contains the unencrypted, plain text API key.
+- **`<Appname>_key.txt:`** This file contains the unencrypted, plain text API key.
 This file is for safekeeping by the developer.
 The key value inside this file should be embedded in the developer application and submitted with each API request.
 Reasonable attempts should be made to protect the key inside the application (not easily obtainable), and it should not be shared with anyone.
-- **`<Appname>_license.xml:`** This is a signed XML file containing information about the application, an encrypted version of the API Key, and an expiration date.
+- **`<Appname>_key.xml:`** This is a signed XML file containing information about the application, an encrypted version of the API Key, and an expiration date.
 If this file is edited in any way, the digital signature validation will fail and API Server instances will fail to recognize it.
 This file should be placed in the "APIKeys" subfolder of any API Server instance that your application will connect to.
 For example, on my test machine the APIKeys go in this folder:

 `C:\Program Files (x86)\NCR\Counterpoint API\APIKeys`